Wedg/DBaseReader.jl/README.md

 # DBaseReader

-Reads a .dbf file into a `DataFrame`.
+Reads a .dbf file into a Dict of DataArrays.

-Written in pure Julia; only package dependency is DataFrames.
-File import speed is roughly on par with the DataFrames package's `readtable` function applied to an equivalent csv, as long as there are no Date fields in the file.
+Written in pure Julia; only package dependency is DataArrays.
+File import speed is roughly on par with the DataFrames package's `readtable` function applied to an equivalent csv.

 Example Use
 -----------

     using DBaseReader

-    df = readdbf("path/to/file.dbf")
+    d = readdbf("path/to/file.dbf")

 Known Issues
 ------------